rei/rei-cedar-docs/docs/components/chips/README.md

 ## Filter Chips

-Filter chips use descriptive words to filter content or add a visual representation of user selected filters.

-Filter chips that directly filter content should use the default chip style.

-Filter chips that represent user selections can be dynamically added or removed and should use the emphasis chip style.
-This type of filter chip should include an X remove icon in the right icon slot.
-Chip should be linked to the ID of the input it controls using `aria-controls`.
+Filter chips add a visual representation of user selected filters.
+Filter chips that represent user selections that can be dynamically removed should include an X icon in the right icon slot and be linked to the ID of the input it controls using `aria-controls`.

 <cdr-doc-example-code-pair repository-href="/src/components/CdrChip"
 :sandbox-data="Object.assign({}, $page.frontmatter.sandboxData, {components: 'CdrChip, IconXSm, CdrCheckbox'})" :model="{ filtered: true }" :methods="{updateFilter() {this.filtered = !this.filtered}}">